Other Academic Opportunities

 Undergraduates have special opportunities to focus on research and creative expression at UAS.
-For more information: uas.alaska.edu/research/students
+For more information: uas.alaska.edu/research

 The Ketchikan campus sponsors a chapter of Phi Theta Kappa international honorary society for students in two-year colleges.
-This is one of two chapters in Alaska, and provides opportunities for academic growth as well as fellowship, transfer, and scholarship support.
+This is one of the six chapters in Alaska, and provides opportunities for academic growth as well as fellowship, leadership, and scholarship.

 Pi Mu Epsilon